k8ssrilanka/k0s-multicloud/README.md

 Take a copy of the kubernetes configuration to run locally or on your PC (this example shows that I am running it locally)<br>
 First install kubectl<br>
-#sudo sanp install kubectl<br>
+#sudo snap install kubectl --classic<br>

 Copy the config file and setup envrionment variable<br>
 #sudo cp /var/lib/k0s/pki/admin.conf admin.conf<br>
 #export KUBECONFIG=admin.conf<br>

 Test to make sure you can see the cluster nodes, at this stage you should not have any cluster nodes.
-However it should connect to the control plane to provide yoi an answer <br>
+However it should connect to the control plane to provide you an answer "no resources found"<br>
 #kubectl get nodes -o wide<br>

 Create the token for workload nodes to connect<br>